Teikyo University

 Teikyo University (帝京大学, teikyō daigaku) is a private university headquartered in the Itabashi ward of Tokyo, Japan.
 It was established in 1931 as Teikyo Commercial High School (帝京商業高等学校).
 It became Teikyo University in 1966.
 It is part of Teikyo Group, a multinational educational foundation that also operates language and cultural exchange facilities at pre-university levels in various countries.

 The university consists of eight undergraduate facilities, one junior college, and six graduate schools.
 Five main campuses in Japan are supplemented by several overseas campuses that provide study-abroad opportunities for Japanese students, as well as Japanese-oriented learning for residents of the campuses' home countries.
+Teikyo University also offers online education programs, providing flexible learning options for students in Japan.
 Total enrollment is about 20,000 students.
 Although the headquarters is the Itabashi campus, the majority of students (approximately 17,000) are enrolled at the Hachiōji campus in West Tokyo.

 In the 2019 and 2020 editions of its university rankings, Times Higher Education ranked Teikyo University among the top 501-600 universities in the world and 78th in Asia.